aaalexlit/faq-slack-bot/ingest/ml/local_development.md

-steps to fill in the index locally:
+Steps to fill in the index locally:

-1. start dockerized milvus
+1. start dockerized [Milvus](https://milvus.io/) from [local_milvus](../local_milvus) folder
     ```shell
+     cd ingest/local_milvus
-     docker compose -f milvus-standalone-docker-compose.yml up
+     docker compose up
     ```

-1. execute.
+1. execute ingestion script.
 It will be executed with `EXECUTION_ENV` env var set to `local` by default
    ```shell
    python ingest_ml.py
    ```